 It cannot be denied that one often arrives at beliefs, including justified ones, in just this fashion.
 It should also be clear, however, that a great many beliefs, including many justified ones, are not acquired or sustained in this manner.
 We need only remind ourselves of how much knowledge and justified belief is gotten from perceptual experience and we then realize that a great many items of knowledge and justified belief are not arrived at via reasoning, however generously we construe that operation.

-Alvin Goldman, no friend of accessibility internalism, has reconstructed a line of argument for that doctrine, and his reconstructed argument has the merit of being extendable to mentalism.
-Goldman begins by noting that internalists often adopt a specific deontological position, namely a “belief-guidance” position, or a guidance deontological concept (GD concept).
+A general argument for accessibility internalism has been proposed on behalf of the internalist, and this reconstructed argument has the merit of being extendable to mentalism (Goldman 1999; note that Goldman is well-known for defending externalism and is thus no friend of internalism).
+Internalists often adopt a specific deontological position, namely a “belief-guidance” position, or a guidance deontological concept (GD concept).
 The idea behind GD is that one ought to guide the formation of one's beliefs by the amount and strength of the evidence one has on hand, and this certainly has a deontological ring to it.
 This guidance theme is slightly different from what we have identified as the deontological concept of justification, for that is a thesis about what ‘being epistemically justified’ means.
 The GD conception, on the other hand, is a thesis about how a person ought to go about forming her beliefs.
-With this distinction drawn, Goldman's reconstruction is straightforward:
+With this distinction drawn, the general argument for internalism is straightforward:

 - The guidance-deontological (GD) conception of justification is posited.

 - A certain constraint on the determiners of justification is derived from the GD conception, that is, the constraint that all justification determiners must be accessible to, or knowable by, the epistemic agent.